The New SEO: Why Trust and Expertise Matter More Than Keywords

 Google can detect when content comes from a credible source because trust is visible in multiple ways:

-Consistency: your website stays within its lane; you build authority topic by topic.
+• Consistency: your website stays within its lane and you build authority topic by topic.

-This is why generic AI content struggles: it lacks experience and original thinking, two of Google’s strongest modern trust indicators.
+This is why AI-generated content struggles because it lacks experience and original thinking, two of Google’s strongest modern trust indicators.

 3. For service-based businesses, trust is your SEO advantage

-You don’t need to publish daily or chase hundreds of keywords.
-You simply need to demonstrate that you know what you’re talking about, deeply and clearly.
+You don’t need to publish daily or chase hundreds of high-traffic keywords, and it’s actually the quickest way to burn out as a small business owner.
+Instead, you simply need to demonstrate that you know what you’re talking about, deeply and clearly.

 Which means that for small service businesses, trust is your competitive advantage.